Dataset synthesis

 Synthesis fails when:

-• You have no seeds and no dataset context.
+• You have no seeds and no context.
 Pure cold synthesis tends to produce blandly generic data that teaches the model to imitate the generator rather than your real distribution.

 • The generator is wrong about your domain.
 A general-purpose LLM does not know your support policies, your code style, or your legal language.
 It will confidently produce wrong-looking-right data.
-Counterbalance with seed examples and an explicit dataset context that lists the rules.
+Counterbalance with seed examples and an explicit context that lists the rules.

 • You synthesise everything.
 Even with good seeds, a 100% synthetic dataset has a homogeneity problem.
 The generator has its own style fingerprint and the model learns to imitate it.
 Aim for at least 10 to 30% real rows.